Who Is Jimmy Kimmel?

 In September of 2013, Kimmel made a spoof of an interview that rapper Kanye West had with Britain's BBC on his show Jimmy Kimmel Live!
 In response, West released a tirade of tweets about Kimmel.
 Kimmel also announced that he spoke to West on the phone afterwards, with West saying that Kimmel's life would be much better if he apologized.
 Kimmel later brought the rapper on his late-night talk show, where the two resolved their very public Twitter war.

-In addition to his late night duties, Kimmel hosted the primetime Emmy Awards in 2012 and again in 2016 to positive reviews.
+Kimmel hosted the Primetime Emmy Awards in 2012 and again in 2016 to positive reviews.
 He also hosted the Academy Awards in 2017 and returned to host the 90th edition of the Oscars the following March.

 Kimmel married his college sweetheart Gina Maddy in 1988, and they have a son, Kevin, and daughter, Katherine.
 As Kimmel's show and career thrived, his marriage began to dissolve.
 In 2002, Gina filed for divorce, and Kimmel became closer to friend and Crank Yankers co-star Sarah Silverman.
 The two began dating shortly thereafter, making an alternately sweet and antagonistic team — one with an unusual penchant for sharing personal details in a highly public way.